Kristen Bor worked in partnership with Visit Idaho to create this Travel Tip.

 1. Explore the Boise River and the surrounding Boise Greenbelt

 The Boise River Greenbelt is an awesome tree-lined trail that runs 25 miles along the Boise River covering the entire length of the town.
 Exploring by bike, you’ll see why Boise is commonly referred to as the “City of Trees.”
 When you are ready for a break, stop by Payette Brewing, one of Boise’s best craft breweries, and grab a beer and a bite from an on-site food truck.
 For those feeling more adventurous, head southeast on the greenbelt for 10 miles to Lucky Peak Reservoir and celebrate your ride with a refreshingly cool dip.
-If you don’t have a bike, you can rent one from Boise Green Bike, which has stations of cruisers all over downtown.

 2. Climb Boise’s Black Cliffs